pdf presentations of the conference talks are now available

 The maximum length of the paper is 6 pages, including figures and references.
 Authors are required to include their names and affiliations in their papers.
 All papers will be refereed by at least two members of the Program Committee.
 The submissions must be original not published or submitted for publication elsewhere.
 All papers should be submitted via the following URL: https://cmt3.research.microsoft.com/WETICE2025.

-• Paper Submission Deadline: May 10th May 31st (extended)
+• Paper Submission New Extended Deadline: May 31st June 7th

 • Acceptance Notification: June 27th